integreat-io/map-transform/README.md

 will result in child objects on the target, but at some point, you'll probably want to define how to get data from the source object.

-The simplest form is a **dot notation path**, that describes what prop to pick from the source object for this particular target key.
+The simplest form is a dot[ notation path](#dot-notation-paths), that describes what prop to pick from the source object for this particular target key.
 It will retrieve whatever is at this path on the source object.

 ```javascript
 const def4 = {